Haabiy/EMRRunner/README.md

 A bootstrap action is a script that runs on each node in an Amazon EMR cluster before the primary application starts.
 It is commonly used to set up the environment and install necessary dependencies.

-Here's an example of a bootstrap action script: [bootstrap action script](https://github.com/Haabiy/EMRRunner/blob/aa341b7ecd34fd157dca688bfaf7eb0d257285cb/bootstrap.sh)
+Here's an example of a bootstrap action script: [bootstrap.sh](https://github.com/Haabiy/EMRRunner/blob/aa341b7ecd34fd157dca688bfaf7eb0d257285cb/bootstrap.sh)

 - This bootstrap action script creates and activates a virtual environment, installs required packages using pip, and lists installed packages for verification purposes.
 Using a virtual environment helps to avoid dependency issues and ensures consistent package installations across environments.
 (Needs to be configured during the creation of EMR cluster)